Matching complexes of trees and applications of the matching tree algorithm: Introduction

 \subsection{Our Contributions}

-In this paper, we explore the matching complexes of trees and certain polygonal tilings.
-To do so we use both combinatorial methods, namely discrete Morse matchings, as well as purely topological methods.
-In Section~\ref{sec:background}, we provide all of the necessary background needed for our results.
+Before examining specific families of graphs, we provide the necessary background in Section~\ref{sec:background}, including a detailed description of the Matching Tree Algorithm in Section~\ref{mta}.
+Next, we look at general properties of matching complexes and restrictions that naturally arise on these complexes in Section~\ref{diameter}.

-Before examining specific families of graphs, we look at general properties of matching complexes and restrictions that naturally arise on these complexes in Section~\ref{diameter}.
 In Section~\ref{polygon}, we use discrete Morse matchings to find upper and lower bounds on the dimensions of critical cells for the homotopy type of a line of polygons (Theorem \ref{2ngons}) which provides partial results for honeycomb graphs.
 Further, we give bounds on the dimensions of critical cells for $2 \times 1 \times t$ honeycomb graphs (Theorem \ref{2by1bym}).

-In Section~\ref{sec:trees}, we build on a result by Marietti and Testa showing that the matching complex of any forest is either contractible or homotopy equivalent to a wedge of spheres (Theorem \ref{thm:forest}~\cite[Theorem 4.13]{Marietti_Testa_forests}) by using operations from Section~\ref{operations} to determine the explicit homotopy type for general caterpillar graphs (Theorem \ref{thm:gencat} and Theorem \ref{thm:m0}).
+In Section~\ref{sec:trees}, we build on a result by Marietti and Testa that shows the matching complex of any forest is either contractible or homotopy equivalent to a wedge of spheres (Theorem \ref{thm:forest}~\cite[Theorem 4.13]{Marietti_Testa_forests}).
+We do so by using operations from Section~\ref{operations} to determine the explicit homotopy type for general caterpillar graphs (Theorem \ref{thm:gencat} and Theorem \ref{thm:m0}).
 For a large class of caterpillar graphs, the number of spheres in each dimension has a nice combinatorial interpretation.
 When the number of spheres does not have a nice formula, we can still determine the explicit homotopy type inductively (Theorem \ref{thm:reallygencat}).
-In Section~\ref{sec:future}, we give a connectivity bound for symmetric binary trees and conclude with several open questions.
+We conclude Section~\ref{sec:trees} with a connectivity bound for perfect binary trees, which we prove is tight (Theorem \ref{prop:perfectbinary} and Theorem \ref{prop:ref}).
+Section~\ref{sec:future} contains open questions.